USD ($)

 What is Switching?

-Switching in computer networks refers to the process of transferring data packets between devices using a network switch.
-These compact hardware components link multiple computers within a local area network (LAN).
+Switching is the process of transferring data packets between devices using a network switch.
+A network switch is a hardware component that links multiple computers within a Local Area Network (LAN).

 Operating at Layer 2 (the Data Link layer) of the OSI model, switches manage the flow of data seamlessly, without requiring user configuration.
 They forward packets based on MAC addresses, ensuring that data is sent only to the intended device, thus optimizing network performance.